 Throughout my childhood I’d seen my mother do needlework and learned from her by example.
 I can’t remember exactly why I was home from school that week.
 I think I might have had the mumps, or was it after I had my tonsils out.
 Whatever.
 I wasn’t allowed to go outside and ride my bike, climb trees or pet the neighbor’s pony.
 I’d read all the books I had at home.
 I was bored to tears and probably so was my mom who was stuck at home with me.
 So mom put me to work with knitting needles, crochet hook and yarn.
 Frankly I was glad to go back to school.

-Fast forward to nearly a decade ago when I went into early “retirement”.
+Fast forward to over a decade ago when I went into early “retirement”.
 The radio station at which I was employed was sold to a Spanish language company, my insistence that I could learn Spanish fell on deaf ears, and I found myself in the absurd state of having no job, an empty nest and nothing to do.
 I put myself to work with needles, hook and yarn.
 This time the crochet spoke to me.

 I was just a hobbyist, a dabbler in the craft, but well on the way to becoming an obsessive fiberazzi (fiberazza?).
 Like you I crocheted holiday gifts for everyone, afghans for every baby shower, sweaters for the dog.
 One day on a whim I posted an image of myself in a shawl that I had made (I didn’t realize then that I had “designed” it) on the Lion Brand Yarn customer gallery.
 It got so many hits that I was asked to submit the sample and a pattern.
 They even offered to pay me.
 Money.
 Well HELL YES!